Programs > Brochure

 About: Child Family Health International is non-profit leader in global health education, facilitating international experiences that meet rigorous ethical, safety, and academic standards.
 Through CFHI programs you see global health through the eyes of local communities.
 CFHI’s socially responsible approach and reciprocal, long-term partnerships with communities, ongoing support of local healthcare infrastructure, US and local staff structures, as well as time-tested policies and procedures, protects the well-being of both students and host communities.CFHI provides service learning in international health for medical and pre-medical students.

 For the first 4 weeks, IIP interns will take part in rotations at pediatric clinics and hospitals in and around La Paz, Bolivia’s main city and cultural capital.
 The main rotation site will be at largest children’s hospital in the country, recognized as a major research hospital conducting work to influence national health policy.
 IIP interns will shadow local physicians, residents, and medical students in general consult as well as various wards including oncology, infectious disease, and nephrology.
 IIP interns will gain experience in working with largely indigenous populations in resource poor settings and learn about the socioeconomic and cultural barriers they face in accessing services for their children.
+New for 2018 is the addition of a center for children with disabilities or limited abilities.
+This center welcomes students to support physicians and staff members in their care of these children.

 For the last 4 weeks interns will be based in the small city of Tarija, located in southern Bolivia near the border with Argentina.
 This tranquil city is renowned for its wine growing region, temperate climate and friendly people.
 IIP interns will focus on primary care, public health outreach and rural health in the prevention efforts in surrounding communities.
 Rotations include public primary health clinics in urban and rural areas.
 IIP interns will also learn about Chagas disease, an endemic vector-borne illness that is a major public threat in Latin America.
 At a local clinic dedicated only to that disease, participants will look at the clinical manifestations and epidemiology of the disease as well as the public health efforts to detect and prevent it.